 Set up on-premises projects in Lifecycle Services (LCS)

-You must use Microsoft Dynamics Lifecycle Services (LCS) to deploy and update an instance of Microsoft Dynamics 365 for Finance and Operations (on-premises).
-After you purchase a server and user license through the Volume Licensing flow or the Dynamics Price List flow, see the topic, Purchase Dynamics 365 for Finance and Operations (on-premises), to create an Azure AD account or use an existing Azure AD account, and then complete all the sign-up steps.
+You must use Microsoft Dynamics Lifecycle Services (LCS) to deploy and update an instance of Dynamics 365 Finance + Operations (on-premises).
+After you purchase a server and user license through the Volume Licensing flow or the Dynamics Price List flow, see the topic, Buy Finance + Operations (on-premises), to create an Azure AD account or use an existing Azure AD account, and then complete all the sign-up steps.
 You will be redirected to LCS, where an on-premises implementation project will be provisioned for you.

 The on-premises project has all the tools that you require in order to implement, maintain, and operate an on-premises solution.
 Here are some of the tools that are available in the on-premises project: